4 Easy Hydroponic Systems for Total Beginners – Gro Indoor

 Your plants need something to hold onto as their roots grow.
 That's the job of a growing medium.
 It’s a soil-free material that provides support and helps deliver water and nutrients to the roots.
 The type of growing media you choose will depend on your hydroponic system.
 For simple setups like the Kratky method, many people have success with Leca clay pellets or rockwool cubes placed in net pots.
 These materials are sterile, provide excellent aeration, and give your plant roots a stable structure to anchor themselves to as they grow.

-The Right Grow Lights for Your Space
+Finding the Right Grow Lights for Your Space

 Unless you have a spot that gets consistent, bright sunlight all day, you’ll need grow lights.
 Good lighting is essential for photosynthesis, which is how plants create the energy they need to grow strong.
 When choosing a light, think about what you want to grow.
 Some basic LED grow lights are perfect for leafy greens and herbs, but taller, fruiting plants like tomatoes will need more powerful lights that can be adjusted as they grow.
 To maximize your light's efficiency and create a controlled environment, consider setting up your system inside one of our grow tents.